-A quick word on getting Alzheimer’s patients to stop skin picking:
+A quick word on how to stop Alzheimer’s patient from picking skin:

 Your loved one could be scratching their body parts for several reasons.
 Please don’t make the mistake of identifying it as a symptom of Alzheimer’s disease.
 I’d like to call your attention to the fact that, skin picking is not a symptom of Alzheimer’s Disease (although, it is seen commonly in Alzheimer’s patients).
-Moreover, there are plenty of other reasons driving a person
+There are plenty of other reasons that could drive an Alzheimer’s patient to harm themselves in such a cruel manner.

-I get how it feels to be in a caregiver’s position.
+On another note, I get how it feels to be in a caregiver’s position.
 There must be several other pressing issues in your life, at the moment.
-Taking care of someone suffering from a brain disease is no easy task.
-It requires a lot of courage and sacrifice.
+Taking care of someone suffering from a brain disorder is no easy task.
+It requires a lot of courage and personal sacrifice.

 If they use their fingernails to scrape out the skin, give them a pair of cotton gloves to wear in both hands.

-That way anytime they feel like scratching or picking their skin, they will become conscious of their behavior and might want to break this habit through the practice of conscious or intentional living.
+That way anytime they feel like gouging or picking their skin, they will become conscious of their behavior.
+You can help them break this habit through the practice of conscious or intentional living.

-Also know that, when you perform an activity and get pleasure from it, you are more likely to do it more and form a habit.
+Also know that, when you perform an activity and derive pleasure from it, you are more likely to do it more and form a habit.

-This is what happens with Alzheimer’s disease patients and because of continuous damage to their brain, it becomes difficult for them to become aware of their own bad habits— they lack self-awareness.
+This is what happens with Alzheimer’s disease patients and with continual cognitive decline, it becomes challenging for them to become aware of their own bad habits— they lack general self-awareness.

 Check out my latest post on 5 Best Mitts for Alzheimer’s Patients